FAIR-BioRS/Docs/docs/resources/contributing.md

 ## Providing feedback/suggestions

 Have feedback, suggestions, or questions related to the FAIR-BioRS guidelines?
 Submit them by opening a [GitHub issue](https://github.com/FAIR-BioRS/Docs/issues).
-If you want to suggest changes to this docs, you can also submit a PR by following the instructions in the developer instructions (see next section).
+If you want to suggest changes to this docs, you can also submit a PR by following the instructions in the [developer instructions](#developer-instructions).

 ## Developer instructions